How to clean a washing machine – easy ways to banish mould and odours

 2. Clean the outer shell

-Although the front is less likely to harbor bacteria and germs, it is the part of the washing machine that is seen most, so it still needs to look clean and hygienic – especially if situated in a kitchen.
+Although the front is less likely to harbour bacteria and germs, it is the part of the washing machine that is seen most, so it still needs to look clean and hygienic, especially if you want the kitchen to smell good and look tidy.

 "Always keep the outer shell of the washing machine clean.
-This operation does not take much time: simply dust with a damp cloth," advises explains Ben Peach, Laundry Product Manager at Hoover.
-"Same thing applies to the glass on the door - clean it regularly with a damp cloth and it will shine like a new-brand one."
+This operation does not take much time: simply dust with a damp cloth," explains Ben Peach, Laundry Product Manager at Hoover.
+"The same thing applies to the glass on the door - clean it regularly with a damp cloth and it will shine like a new-brand one."

 3. Wipe the rubber door seal

-Don't forget the door seal when cleaning, as this is where hidden germs are lurking.
+Don't forget the door seal, as this is where hidden germs are lurking.
 Think about the excess moisture that is brushed past the seal with every load, leaving the potential for dampness and bacteria to build up.
+Forgetting this step is a major laundry mistake that could lead to mould and bed smells.

-"Clean around the inside rubber door seal, as this is an area that will see a build-up of bacteria and bad odors" advises Ben.
+"Clean around the inside rubber door seal, as this is an area that will see a build-up of bacteria and bad odours", advises Ben.

 How to clean a washing machine with vinegar